 Bobbing games.
 Of course there’s the old-fashioned bobbing for apples.
 You can also try bobbing for doughnuts.
 Gently tie plain or powdered donuts with a string.
 Hang them by strings from a tree branch, clothesline or even a door frame.
 See who can eat their donut first.

 Halloween movies.
 Kids love movies, so have a few on hand.
 Movies can fill in the gaps and satisfy those who really don’t get into games.
 Scooby-Doo mysteries, Casper the Ghost, or It’s the Great Pumpkin, Charlie Brown could even serve as a theme for your party.

 Frighteningly good food is essential at Halloween parties.
 Some adults may prefer an alcoholic beverage to sip.
 While beer and wine can be fine, why not serve up some sinister cocktails to help set the mood.
 Adults may also enjoy food that’s on the more gruesome side such as

 disgusting interesting ways to serve dip, mini hot dogs, meatloaf, and more.

 Kids prefer foods and drinks that are more on the fun side.
 Try these: black punch, apple teeth, mummy dogs and banana ghosts and pumpkin oranges.
-Frankenstein, jack-o-lantern, and ghost pudding cups are easy and yummy.
+Frankenstein, jack-o-lantern, and ghost pudding cups or ghoulish fingers are easy and yummy.
 What kids’ Halloween party would be complete without spider web cupcakes?
-Not a baker yourself, you can easily buy pre-made white frosted cupcakes and a tube of black frosting/gel for a quick version.
+Not a baker yourself?
+You can easily buy pre-made white frosted cupcakes and a tube of black frosting/gel for a quick version.